Topic Detection and Tracking with Time-Aware Document Embeddings: Experiments

 \subsection{Data Sets}

 We use two data sets for our experiments, which we refer to as News2013 and TDT-1.
 News2013 refers to the English portion of the multilingual news data set produced in \citet{miranda2018multilingual}, which in turn derives from \citet{rupnik2016news}.
 The News2013 data set contains a train set from 2013-12-18 to 2014-11-02, and a temporally disjoint test set from 2014-11-02 to 2015-08-25.
 TDT-1 refers to the pilot data set for the TDT initiative.
-We follow \citet{saravanakumar2021event} to generate its train set from 1994-07-09 to 1995-06-30 and a temporally overlapping test set from 1994-07-04 to 1995-06-28\footnote{We follow their event splits, but get different train and test instances from \citet{saravanakumar2021event}.} The data sets are summarized in Table \ref{tab:datasets}.
+We follow \citet{saravanakumar2021event} to generate its train set from 1994-07-09 to 1995-06-30 and a temporally overlapping test set from 1994-07-04 to 1995-06-28\footnote{We follow their event splits, but get different train and test instances from \citet{saravanakumar2021event}.}.
+Dataset statistics are shown in Table \ref{tab:datasets}.